Person-Centered Or Client-Centered Therapy: A Psychotherapy Approach To Psychology

 Rogers believed that individuals would be in crisis if they did not have their basic needs met.
 However, if higher-tier needs like belonging were met even though lower-tier needs were not, recovery was possible through the person-centered approach.

 Active listening is a crucial part of person-centered therapy.
 With this approach, patients who have sought help before are sometimes surprised when the therapist does not ask questions unless they're seeking clarification or mirroring what the client has stated.
-In letting the client explain their issues with minimal interruption, client-centered therapists use facilitative psychological attitudes to help them develop a stronger self-concept and become more self-aware.
+In letting the client explain their feelings and issues with minimal interruption, client-centered therapists use facilitative psychological attitudes to help them develop a stronger self-concept and become more self-aware.

 The person-centered therapist doesn't coerce the client on how to proceed with treatment.
 Instead, the therapist encourages the client to form their insights and make their own decisions based on them.
 The practitioner of Rogerian psychotherapy may employ the use of particular techniques, such as active listening, in their clinical practice.
 This approach takes into account human nature, noting that individuals are more than their set of symptoms, and respects the whole person—physical, emotional, and spiritual—in the process of facilitating positive change and the person's overall well-being.

-Elements of success in person-centered therapy
+Core conditions for success in person-centered therapy or client-centered therapy

 For person-centered therapy to be successful, it must establish the following: